A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Introduction

-The simulation of wave propagation phenomena in heterogeneous media has been a very active field of research.
-One of the most widely used is the finite-difference time domain (FDTD) method \cite{taflove2005computational,kunz1993finite,sullivan2013electromagnetic,oskooi2010meep}.
-The main drawbacks of the FDTD method, despite being simple and efficient, are the difficulties to treat complex geometries, irregular domains and different length scales.
-The finite element (FE) method \cite{sadiku2000numerical,jin2014finite,yasumoto2005electromagnetic} is also very popular for solving wave propagation problems thanks to the ability of handling complex geometries and inhomogeneous materials, as well as perform $h/p$ adaptivity.
+The simulation of wave propagation phenomena in heterogeneous media is an active research field and several techniques have been proposed.
+One of the most widely used approaches is the finite-difference time-domain (FDTD) method \cite{taflove2005computational,kunz1993finite,sullivan2013electromagnetic,oskooi2010meep}.
+The FDTD method is simple and efficient, albeit not well suited to treat complex geometries, irregular domains and multiple length scales.
+Another family of approaches are the finite-volume time-domain (FVTD) methods \cite{balsar2017computational,balsar2018computational}, which enable mesh adaptation and refinement and exhibit low dissipation and dispersion due to the use of high-order Godunov schemes.
+The finite element (FE) method both in the time and frequency domain \cite{sadiku2000numerical,jin2014finite,yasumoto2005electromagnetic} is also a popular alternative for solving wave propagation problems thanks to its ability to handle complex geometries and inhomogeneous materials, as well as allow $h/p$ adaptivity.
 Furthermore, material interface conditions and boundary conditions can be implemented in a natural manner.
-Although low order methods are often used due to its simplicity, high order methods \cite{graglia1997higher,ainsworth2003hierarchic} are more accurate and efficient for wave propagation problems.
-Both the FD and FE methods have been used to study the propagation of waves through photonic crystals \cite{sigalas1993photonic,lidorikis2000gap,frei2004finite,rodriguez2005disorder}.
+Although low order methods are often used due to their simplicity, high order methods \cite{graglia1997higher,ainsworth2003hierarchic} are more accurate and efficient if high accuracy is required.
+All the above methods have been used to study the propagation of waves in photonic crystals \cite{sigalas1993photonic,lidorikis2000gap,frei2004finite,rodriguez2005disorder,ismagilov2015second,hammerschmidt2016reconstruction}.

-The ability to accurately simulate wave propagation in photonic crystals presents some challenges beyond traditional simulation techniques.
-First, wave phenomena usually involve complex geometries and a mismatch in critical length scales, which can be of several orders of magnitude.
-Resolving the small scales may require an enormous amount of grid points.
-Moreover, the mathematical model (e.g., Helmholtz and Maxwell's equations) may not capture the real physical phenomena accurately enough due to simplifications and uncertainty in the model data, such as geometry errors, material properties, and boundary conditions.
+The ability to accurately simulate wave propagation in photonic crystals presents unique challenges.
+Problems of interest typically involve complex geometries and a mismatch in critical length scales, which can be of several orders of magnitude.
+Resolving the small scales using uniform discretizations requires a prohibitive large number of grid points.
+An additional difficulty stems from the fact that mathematical models (e.g., based on Helmholtz and Maxwell's equations) may not capture the real physical phenomena accurately enough due to simplifications and uncertainty in the model data, such as geometry, material properties, and boundary conditions.